weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/ppd-terminal-subcommands.md

-help                                                           show all the commands wallets                                                        acquire all wallet wallets' address newwallet                                                      create new wallet, input password in prompt login <walletAddress> ->password                               unlock and log in wallet, input password in prompt registerpeer                                                   register peer to index node rp                                                             register peer to index node activate <amount> <fee> optional<gas>                          send transaction to stchain to become an active PP node
+help                                                           show all the commands wallets                                                        acquire all wallet wallets' address newwallet                                                      create new wallet, input password in prompt registerpeer                                                   register peer to index node rp                                                             register peer to index node activate <amount> <fee> optional<gas>                          send transaction to stchain to become an active PP node